 Flowering vine is beloved by gardeners across the country, and for good reason.
-Vines that produce blooms and striking foliage can add beauty to otherwise plain structures and yards.
-Vine can also provide your home with extra privacy!
+Climbing vines that produce blooms and striking foliage can add beauty to otherwise plain structures and yards.
+Vine can also provide your home with extra privacy, which is one of the best qualities of these plants!

 Contrary to popular belief, climbing vine isn’t that difficult to grow and care for, and it’s not a plant that only gardening veterans should try their hand at.